d3/d3-queue/README.md

 }
 ```

-Any additional arguments provided to [*queue*.defer](#queue_defer) are automatically passed along to the task function, before the callback argument.
-You can also use method chaining for conciseness:
+Any additional arguments provided to [*queue*.defer](#queue_defer) are automatically passed along to the task function before the callback argument.
+You can also use method chaining for conciseness, avoiding the need for a local variable:

 ```js
 queue()